Always something to do for the holidays or rainy day?

 The digital world is attractive to children.
 Professor Peter Nikken, senior advisor on youth, media and media education at the Netherlands Youth Institute and lecturer in Youth and media at Windesheim University of Applied Sciences, says that the time children spend on devices has grown in recent years.

-Tablets are especially popular.
-In the period 2012 to 2015, an increase can be seen in the use of tablets by children up to the age of six.
+Mostly children's tablets are popular.
+In the period 2012 to 2015, there has been an increase in the use of tablets by children up to the age of six.

 The growth is greatest in children under the age of four.
 Since tablets are on the market, they have been working on screens for half an hour longer.